assafp/pickeez/README.md

 > '/albums/mine' - returns list of albums belonging to requesting user.

 > POST '/photos/' - add a photo.
 Required params are 's3_path' and a valid album_id.
-You may also send 's3_server_id' and 'photo_local_id' and 'photo_creation_date'.
+You may also send 's3_server_id' and 'photo_local_id' and 'photo_creation_date' and 'local_creation_date'..

 > '/albums/123' - gets album with its photos, grouped by users.